fxcqz/civilservant/COMMANDS.md

    Returns a random pizza from the "classic" range.
 ## !nickcount
    Replies with the cumulative count of nicknames tracked.
+## !msgcount
+   Replies with the count of messages received since last connect.
 ## !del _slug_
    Deletes a paste.
 ## !sunrise